Ledger-Donjon/zorya/README.md

 PathBuf::from("/absolute/path/to/shared/linux/special-pages/dump_kernel_pages.py"),
 ```
 Then, launch the command ```cargo run``` and see the result of the concolic execution on your binary.

+### Remarks
+Zorya is using Qemu AMD Opteron as CPU model to emulate and execute concolically the target program.
+For the initialization, a fixed seed '12345' is used while launching Qemu to make the execution deterministic and reproductible.

 ### Structure of the repository
 ```